Music

 Teachers have studied at world renowned institutions and bring their love of music to life in the classroom.

-Music is taught in the classroom during timetabled lesson and students are encouraged to be a part of our extra-curricular activities both as participants and as student leaders.
+Music is taught in the classroom during a timetabled lesson and students are encouraged to be a part of our extra-curricular activities both as participants and as student leaders.

 “I would teach children Music, Physics, and Philosophy; but most importantly Music, for the patterns in Music